richor1042/IDAFuncOutline/README.md

   - On Windows, the folder is at C:\Program Files (x86)\IDA 6.8\plugins

   - On Linux/macOS, the folder may be at /opt/ida-6.8/plugins/
+- funcOutline is confirmed to work on IDA Pro version 9.0+
 ### Usage
 - Select the "FuncOutlineUI" menu in Pseudocode view.
 - click "FuncOutline resume"